Pregnancy is never boring.

-All of the tips above are genuinely things that a Dad needs to know about pregnancy, but why does he need to know?
+All of the tips above are genuinely things a dad needs to know about pregnancy, but why does he need to know?

-Pregnancy can be a magical time for both parents, but it can also be a time when tensions are very high.
-This is especially true if it is Mom’s first pregnancy.
-Dad needs to be the person to turn to for advice, and for support.
+Pregnancy can be a magical time for both parents, but it can also be when tensions are very high.
+This is especially true if it is mom’s first pregnancy.
+Dad needs to be the person to turn to for advice and support.

-When I was writing this post, the question wasn’t so much ‘What are the things a Dad should know about pregnancy?’ it was more ‘What did I wish I knew about pregnancy when my wife was pregnant?’
+When I was writing this post, the question wasn’t so much ‘What are the things a dad should know about pregnancy?’ it was more ‘What did I wish I knew about pregnancy when my wife was pregnant?’
 Anyone prepping for fatherhood needs to know this stuff.